roboconf/roboconf.github.io/en/download.md

 menus: [ "users", "download" ]
 ---

-Roboconf is not yet available for download, except in [source code](sources.html) form.
+Roboconf is not yet available for download.
+However, you can get the [source code](sources.html) and build it.